Skye-XD/desktop-icons-ng/widgets/Sticky_Note/README.md

 Sticky Note is a local-only desktop note widget.

-It does not use EDS, a backend process, or direct filesystem writes for note storage.
+It does not use EDS, an external backend, or direct filesystem writes for note storage.
 The note is persisted through widget config, with the note body stored as raw HTML.

 ## Storage